CyVerse-learning-materials/neon_data_science/step1.rst

 We install Project Jupyter (Notebooks and Lab) using the `Anaconda distribution <https://www.anaconda.com/>`_.
 Within the Anaconda distribution is the ``conda`` package manager which can be used to both build and install software.

-Anaconda different than a basic Python installation.
+Anaconda is different than a basic Python installation.
 It serves as both a package manager and an environment.
 While this has many benefits, it also adds some complexity to running your Python environments.
 Still confused?
 Read about the `myths and misconceptions of Anaconda <http://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/>`_.

 For more details about installing software on Atmosphere visit our `Data Science Quickstart Tutorial <https://cyverse-ez-quickstart.readthedocs-hosted.com/en/latest/>`_.
 There are instructions for ``ez`` installation of Docker, Singularity, and Anaconda.